boxblinkracer/cypress-testrail/README.md

 Define new test cases in TestRail, and add automation to it, when you are ready.

 ### 1. Installation

 ### 2. Setup TestRail credentials

+### 3. Register Plugin

+import '../../vendor/cypress-testrail';

-### 4. Start Cypress
+### 4. Map Test Cases

-Start the Cypress Test Suite and wait until your tests are finished.
+That's it.
+You can now start Cypress (restart after config changes), and all your results should be sent to TestRail as soon as your mapped tests pass or faiil!

 ### Copying / License

 This repository is distributed under the MIT License (MIT).
 You can find the whole license text in the [LICENSE](LICENSE) file.